cbor-wg/edn-literal/draft-ietf-cbor-edn-literals.md

 | ip         | IP address or prefix            | byte string, <br/>array of length and byte string |
 | IP         | "                               | Tag 54 (IPv6) or 52 (IPv4) on the above           |
 {: #tab-prefixes title="App-prefix Values Defined in this Document"}

+Note that implementation platforms may already provide implementations of grammars used in application-extensions, such as of RFC 3339 for `dt''` and of IP address syntax for `ip''`.
+EDN-based tools may want to use these implementation libraries instead of using the grammars that are provided here as a reference.

 ### h: ABNF Definition of Hexadecimal representation of a byte string {#h-grammar}